Somnium13/SS13/README.md

 - Nov 15: 13443 / 13443 **(100% -- 1st LTG complete!)**
 - Hiatus
 - Dec 5: Began conversion to C#...
 Global vars looking good, functions not so much!
+- Dec 6: Started on Global func conversion.
+Type inference is hard.

 **Current:** Switching languages for the second time.
 It's for the best.
 Probably.
+I want the damn thing to compile by the time finals are over.
+This is gonna be intense.

 ## License
 [Licenses of tgstation.](https://github.com/somnium13/-tg-station#license) I'm not really sure how these apply to this project.